Divorce in the United States: Jurisdiction

-In the United States, the Federal Government does not have the authority to issue a divorce.
+In the United States, the federal government does not have the authority to issue a divorce.
 The state has the only authority over issuing accepting a marriage, and issuing a divorce.
 This creates the question of which state can one get divorced in.
 All states have rules for jurisdiction, which is typically a time frame the person filing the divorce has lived in the state.
 Most states require the person filing for a divorce to be a physical resident of the state for six months.
-Some states require twelve months and some states, like Nevada, only require six weeks.
-Without proper jurisdiction a state cannot issue a divorce.
+Some states require twelve months and some states, like Nevada, require only six weeks.
+Without proper jurisdiction, a state cannot issue a divorce.

-Property division and spousal support
+Property division

 States vary in their rules for division of assets in a divorce.
 The major difference is between states that use a community property system and states that do not.
 In community property states, community property belongs to the spouses equally.
 The following states use community property regimes: Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin.
 Alaskan law gives couples the option to create community property by written agreement.

 Most community property states start with the presumption that community assets will be divided equally, whereas "equitable distribution" states presume fairness may dictate more or less than half of the assets will be awarded to one spouse or the other.
 Commonly, assets acquired before marriage are considered individual, and assets acquired after, marital.
 Depending on the state, an equitable or equal division of assets is then sought.

+Alimony

+Alimony, also known as 'maintenance' or 'spousal support' is granted in many cases, especially in longer term marriages where there is an income disparity.
+Alimony is more likely in cases where a spouse has remedial needs that must be met for the spouse to become fully employable; for example that one spouse gave up career opportunities or development in order to devote themselves to the family.

 In some states, educational degrees earned during the marriage may be considered marital property.
-In such states, a resolution of the divorce will often entail payment from the educated spouse to the other spouse a share of their expected future earnings that are due to a degree they earned during the marriage, and may require the expertise of labor economists or other statistical and financial experts.
+In such states, the divorce will often entail payment from the educated spouse to the other spouse a share of their expected future earnings that are due to a degree they earned during the marriage.

-Alimony, also known as 'maintenance' or 'spousal support' is still being granted in many cases, especially in longer term marriages.
-Alimony is more likely in cases where a spouse has remedial needs that must be met in order for the spouse to become fully employable, for example that one spouse gave up career opportunities or development in order to devote themselves to the family.
+In the U.S., state law establishes requirements regarding alimony (and child support) payments, recovery and penalties.
+A spouse trying to recover back alimony sometimes may use the collection procedures that are available to all other creditors, such as reporting the amount due to a collection agency, or seek enforcement through contempt of court proceedings against an obligor who has failed to pay.
+Alimony obligations are not dischargeable in bankruptcy.